infracost/docs/docs/faq.md

 No. Infracost is backed by top-tier investors including Y Combinator and Sequoia.
 In the future we intend on making money by developing an [enterprise product](/pricing).
 For more information about how we handle data see our [Privacy Policy](/docs/privacy-policy).

+### How should I report a security vulnerability?

+If you believe you have found a vulnerability within Infracost, please let us know right away.
+Follow the process [outlined here](https://github.com/infracost/infracost/blob/master/SECURITY.md).

 ## Features

 ### What's the difference between Infracost and Terraform Cloud's cost estimation?